 While Bank of America makes it easy to get cash from your credit card, it’s important to be aware of how much a cash advance can cost you before you use this option.

 There are multiple ways to get a cash advance from your Bank of America credit card, but it’s an expensive kind of debt.
-It’s best to consider this option a last resort and work on building an emergency fund to avoid needing it in the future.
+It’s best to consider this option a last resort and work on building an emergency fund so you can avoid needing it in the future.